 Microsoft has also released an official video for the public under the tagline “Introducing Windows 10 – The best Windows yet”.
 This video is presented by Joe Belfiore, the current Corporate Vice President at Microsoft Operating Systems Group, showing a glimpse of the new Windows operating system.
-Also take a look at the complete screenshot gallery here.
-Download the Windows 10 TP Guide from Microsoft to learn more and remember to refer this Checklist for smooth installation of Windows 10 Technical Preview .
+Refer this Checklist for smooth installation of Windows 10 Technical Preview .

 Windows 10 availability

 Microsoft has planned to release the “Windows 10 Technical Preview” today as part of the “Microsoft’s Insider Program”.
 The download will enable the developers as well as the enthusiasts to get their hands dirty with this new OS.
 For now, the preview will be available for the laptops and desktops only and later the tech-giant will release a version for servers also.
 Microsoft also confirmed that the full version of Windows 10 will globally release in mid-2015.